shmorri/docs-casa-prod/docs/source/index.md

 ## Overview

-Organizations deploy Gluu Casa ("Casa") to offer people a self-service portal for managing their data in the organization's [Gluu Server](https://gluu.org/docs/ce) authentication and authorization system.
+Gluu Casa ("Casa") is a self-service web portal for people to manage their authentication and authorization data in an organization's [Gluu Server](https://gluu.org/docs/ce).

-For example, people may need to do things like:
+For example, people may need to:

 - Enroll, delete and manage their two-factor authentication (2FA) credentials (e.g. U2F keys, mobile apps, phone numbers)
 - Turn 2FA on and off
 - View and manage which apps are authorized to access what personal data

+Casa provides a web portal for people to perform these functions and more.

 ## Two-factor authentication